Infinidat/infi.recipe.application_packager/README.md

 What deployment solution should I use
 -------------------------------------

-# If you need to build a shared library but want to write it in Python, then you can pack the Python code as a static library and link you shared library with it
+If you need to build a shared library but want to write it in Python, then you can pack the Python code as a static library and link you shared library with it.

-# If you need to a sinlge standalone, no-installation-required executable then use the executable recipe
+If you need to a sinlge standalone, no-installation-required executable then use the executable recipe.

-# if you need a full Python interpreter, or access to package resources, then you should pack your Python project in an OS package
+if you need a full Python interpreter, or access to package resources, then you should pack your Python project in an OS package.

 Using this recipe